PelionIoT/manifest-tool/README.md

 1. Clone the https://github.com/PelionIoT/mbed-cloud-client-example
    repository.
-2. From within the repository, execute:
+1. From within the repository, execute:

     ```
-    manifest-dev-tool init --force -a $MY_API_KEY
+    manifest-dev-tool init -a $MY_API_KEY
     ```
-    The tool generates and compiles a `fota_dev_resources.c` file.
+    The tool initializes the developer environment and generates a `update_default_resources.c` file.
+1. Build the firmware image for your device.

-1. Flash the bootloader and firmware to the device.
+1. Flash the firmware to the device.
+1. Wait for the device to register in the cloud.
+1. Make some changes to the source of the firmware application.
-1. Create a firmware update candidate.
+1. Build the firmware update candidate for your device.

-    OR
+    - To test delta update, create delta patch:
     Create a delta-patch:
     ```
     manifest-delta-tool -c curr_fw.bin -n new_fw.bin -o delta.bin
+1. Issue an update campaign:

     ```

-1. Issue an update:

-    ```
     manifest-dev-tool update --payload-path
     new_fw.bin --wait-for-completion
     ```
-   For a delta update, the payload is `delta.bin`.
+   For a delta update, the `--payload-path` is `delta.bin`.

 ## Troubleshooting